alexandrosstergiou/Traffic-Sign-Recognition-basd-on-Synthesised-Training-Data/README.md

 ```

 Note that the synthetic dataset SGTSD will need aprox.
 10Gb and the sample set used for training will be close to 1Gb.
-Please allow sufficient storing space when running the genertor on a system.
+Please allow sufficient storing space when running the generator on a system.

 ## License
 MIT

-**This system was made for the puroses of my MSc thesis and thus is a part of University of Essex.
+**This system was made for the purposes of my MSc thesis and thus is a part of University of Essex.
 For commercial purposes / non private usage, the university will need to be contacted.**

 ## Contact
 Alexandros Stergiou